xfyao/GeotemporalSystems/README.md

 ## Synopsis

-A system shows how to index, process and utilize the geo-temporal information
+A system shows how to index, process and utilize the geo-temporal information in a scalable way.

 ## Software Stack